sepnyc/pd-javascript/session-1/slides.md

 - Manipulate elements on a web page with JavaScript
 - Add an interactive feature to an existing web page using JavaScript

+### We won't be covering

+- Advanced JavaScript or concepts
+- Web frameworks (Ember, Angular, etc.)
+- SEP curriculum-specific topics

+***

+# You're in the right place if you...

+- are new to programming and JavaScript
+- want to refresh your knowledge of the basics
+- want to focus on understanding the fundamentals of programming
+- enjoy a good challenge :D

+***

+# Pre-Session Questions

+- What is a programming language?
+- What is JavaScript and what is it used for?
+- How do you think JavaScript works?
+  - On a computer?
+  - On the web?

+_Form groups of 2 or 3, answer these questions together on paper._

 ***

 # Focusing on today...